 - In the Alex Rider novel Ark Angel, Alex is being led through a crowd by a villain with a hidden gun.
 He starts silently taunting a football fan whose team has just lost (by miming the score with his fingers) until the man comes over and starts a fight, giving Alex a chance to escape.

-- The non-fiction book "Among the Thugs" by Bill Buford is dedicated to exploring this phenomenon in its entirety.
+- The non-fiction book Among the Thugs by Bill Buford is dedicated to exploring this phenomenon as a whole.

 - In Trainspotting's prequel Skagboys, Begbie is established to be one of these, which should come as no surprise.

 - In Glue, Carl "N-Sign" Ewart supports Heart of Midlothian F.C. (commonly known as Hearts), much to the dislike of his mates, who are fans of Hibernian F.C. (often known as Hibs), the Hearts' local rivals.
-The book also features football firms of the Rangers, Dundee United and Aberdeen.
+The book also features football firms of the Rangers, Dundee United, and Aberdeen.

 - Mike Myers had a recurring fictional TV show sketch on Saturday Night Live called "Scottish Soccer Hooligans Weekly."

 And then we overreact, and we have to put up perimeter fences and we treat the fans like animals!
 Forty, fifty thousand people herded into pens!
 And then how long before something happens, eh?
-How long before something terrible happens and we are dragging bodies out?"
+How long before something terrible happens and we are dragging bodies out?

 Millwall!
 That's the one.
-Do you know this chant; "Millwall, Millwall, you're all really dreadful, and all your girlfriends are unfulfilled and alienated..."
+Do you know this chant: "Millwall, Millwall, you're all really dreadful, and all your girlfriends are unfulfilled and alienated..."